 Most of us know what it is like to build muscle mass by lifting weights, doing press ups or similar.
 This involves stretching muscles and enduring pain, after which the muscles gradually grow in size.
 Held structure is similar, but the target is primarily tendons, rather than muscles.
 Because tendons are stiff and much harder to stretch than muscles then more effort is required to make changes and changes can only be made in smaller increments.
-The way to build your underlying body structure is to do exercises that stretch the tendons to create an enhanced habitual configuration.
+The way to build your underlying body structure is to do exercises that stretch the tendons to create an enhanced habitual structure.

 At university I studied, a year of engineering, a year of architecture and finished off with a degree in psychology, so I bring a hard science approach to human behaviour.
 The ideas expressed here represent an hypothesis for you to test, but I wouldn't be publishing them unless I had tested them myself and found that they are valid.

 The basis of human posture is the configuration of muscles, tendons, ligaments and bones that make up our structure.
 This structure is stable and consistent over time.
 The most relevant structures in our body are the chest and the face.
 It is useful to distinguish between habitual structure which is the structure that is formed by our daily habits, and held structure, which occurs when we go outside our normal boundaries and try something new.
 We can use application of that held structure to gradually change our habitual structure.